Q1: What is the DBE Program?

 A13: Yes.
-Only SOMWBA-certified DBEs are eligible for the benefits of the MBTA′s DBE Program.
-Other states have different and separate certification statuses.
+Only SDO-certified DBEs are eligible for the benefits of the MBTA’s DBE Program.
+Other states have different and separate certification statues.

-A14: To obtain certification, contact SOMWBA by any of the following options:
+A14: To obtain certification, contact SDO by any of the following options:

-A15: You can obtain a certification application by visiting the SOMWBA website.
+A15: You can obtain a certification application by visiting the SDO website.

-A16: You can obtain a copy of the DBE directory by visiting the SOMWBA website.
+A16: You can obtain a copy of the DBE directory by visiting the SDO website.

-A17: Each year the MBTA establishes its overall annual DBE goal for DOT-assisted contracts, for the period of October 1, through September 30.
-The annual goal takes into account the number of DBEs in the marketplace and the types of work the DBEs perform and compares it to the upcoming opportunities generated by the MBTA and the types of work required for those opportunities.
+A17: Every three years the MBTA establishes its overall triennial DBE goal for DOT-assisted contracts covering a three year period.
+The triennial goal takes into account the number of DBEs in the marketplace and the types of work the DBEs perform and compares it to the upcoming opportunities generated by the MBTA and the types of work required for those opportunities.
 For more information on annual goals, please visit the DOT website.